Healthcare Business Review

 loading

-CREIN has been recognized by Healthcare Business Review Magazine as the exclusive recipient of “Health Record Registry Services of the Year in Latin America 2026,” based on our proprietary methodology, reflecting its position in the industry.
+CREIN has been recognized by Healthcare Business Review Magazine as the exclusive recipient of “Health Record Registry Services of the Year in Latin America 2026,” based on our proprietary methodology, reflecting its position in the industry, and is also named among “,” reflecting its broader leadership.
 This profile has been developed by the Healthcare Business Review research and editorial team based on insights from an interview with Victor Hugo Freire, CEO.

 CREIN